schell/zyghost-com/articles/Haskell-font-rendering-with-freetype2-and-opengl.md

 Intro
 =====
 My last adventure in programming was using Haskell to hook up [freetype2](http://freetype.org/freetype2/) to [OpenGL](https://www.opengl.org/).
 Freetype is a font rasterization library.
 The idea is that you use freetype to load a font and render it into an opengl texture, then render some font textured geometry in order to display strings of characters on the screen.
 The idea is simple enough but like many graphics projects there a a couple of gotchas that I bumped up against and dumped a significant amount of time into.
-I\'m including code below to load a character into an OpenGL texture but I\'m not including the surrounding code to render that texture.
+I'm including code below to load a character into an OpenGL texture but I'm not including the surrounding code to render that texture.
 You should be able to use the loaded texture to draw a quad to see the character.

 Setup
 =====